snapscript/snap/README.md

 #### Coroutines

 It is often useful to suspend execution of a function in order to return a result.
 Typically this requires a great deal of effort from the developer.
-Coroutines allow an idomatic means of suspending the execution of a function which can be resumed at the point of suspension.
+[Coroutines](https://en.wikipedia.org/wiki/Coroutine) allow an idiomatic means of suspending the execution of a function which can be resumed at the point of suspension.
 This allows for complex reactive iteration to be performed with minimal effort.
 For example take a Fibonnaci sequence.

 ```js
 func fib(n){